selfteaching/the-craft-of-selfteaching/markdown/Part.3.B.5.bnf-ebnf-pebnf.md

 # Start symbols for the grammar:
 #       single_input is a single interactive statement;
+# single_input is a single interactive statement;
 #       file_input is a module or sequence of commands read from an input file;
+# file_input is a module or sequence of commands read from an input file;
+#       eval_input is the input for the eval() functions.
 # eval_input is the input for the eval() functions.
 # NB: compound_stmt in single_input is followed by extra NEWLINE!
 single_input: NEWLINE | simple_stmt | compound_stmt NEWLINE
 file_input: (NEWLINE | stmt)* ENDMARKER